**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 • Identify producers who work in genres or projects similar to your style and expertise.
 Gather contact information and understand their recent work to fit your pitch.

-2. Individualized
+2. Personalized

 • Point out what sets you apart from other videographers, such as specialized equipment, one-off shooting style, or experience in a specific type of videography.